uidaholib/main-web-redesign_draft/content/special-collections/strong-fellowship.md

 The award includes a $4,500 student fellowship paid as a bi-weekly stipend and up to $500 in research funds to help cover the cost of materials and supplies, project-related travel expenses, etc.

-For an example project, please see ["Local League of Women Voters Papers Processed"](https://harvester.lib.uidaho.edu/posts/2021/07/03/erin-geslani-2021-strong-fellow.html) highlighting the work of Erin Geslani, the 2021 recipient of the Gary E. and Carolyn J. Strong Special Collections Fellowship.
+For an example project please see ["Local League of Women Voters Papers Processed"](https://harvester.lib.uidaho.edu/posts/2021/07/03/erin-geslani-2021-strong-fellow.html) on the Idaho Harvester blog, highlighting the work of Erin Geslani, the 2021 recipient of the Gary E. and Carolyn J. Strong Special Collections Fellowship.

 ---